javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 ## Document Object Model (DOM)

-The `document` object gives access to a page contents.
+The `document` object gives access to the page content.
 We can change or create literally anything.

 For instance:
 ```js run